 Do I need to self-host to use Tusile?

-What should I host myself?
+What should I host myself if I choose self-hosting?

 You self-host the community-server stack (community API + LiveKit + Caddy).